WinEdt in Action: Snapshots

 All graphics elements adjust automatically when you change your display resolution.

-If you customized WinEdt 9 and would like to show it "in action" let me know and I will consider including more images like this!
+If you have customized your WinEdt 9 and would like to show it "in action" let me know and I will consider including more images like this!